-A. Data tables include markup (e.g. tags or Fail styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: 0/3 tables had markups that were compatible with text-to-speech functions.
+A. Data tables include markup (e.g. tags or styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
+Fail Additional Information: 0/5 tables included markups that identified rows and columns headers.
+The tables were on pages 17, 23, 77, 87, and 95.
+The text-to-speech function read the tables by row but did not identify the rows or column headers.
 Using the accessibility checker, the rows TH and TD, headers and regularity all failed.